Bitcoin was the first crypto to ever be invented, all other cryptos are known as altcoins, or "alternative coins".

 Keywords that are used to recover an e-wallet or account.

-A person who applies computing power to verify transactions on a blockchain to get block rewards.
+A person who applies computing power to verify transactions on a blockchain in return for a block reward.

-The creation of new coins as transactions on a network are verified.
+The creation of new coins by verifying transactions on a network.

-Mining two different Cryptos simultanesously provided that the same consensus algorithm is used.
+The simultaneous mining of two different cryptos, provided that the same consensus algorithm is used.

 Minting is a process in which PoS blockchain users verify transactions and get new coins.